Buteo jamaicensis

 Spring: Migration dates are difficult to discern, although numbers peak in Mar, presumably migrants (borealis) from the northern parts of the species’ breeding range.
 Wheeler (2003) noted that northward movement of adult borealis and calurus begins at mid-latitudes in late Feb, peaking in numbers mid- to late Mar, with juveniles straggling into Jun.

 Fall: As in spring, movements of borealis are difficult to discern, although High Counts suggest peak movement in late Oct.
-Hitchcock Nature Center Hawk Watch, Pottawattamie Co, Iowa data show migration of Red-tailed Hawks beginning mid-Aug, with highest numbers occurring throughout Oct; average total yearly count through 2016 is 2778 (Hawkcount.org 2018).
+Hitchcock Nature Center Hawk Watch, Pottawattamie Co, Iowa data show migration of Red-tailed Hawks beginning mid-Aug, with highest numbers occurring throughout Oct; average total yearly count through 2022 is 2440 (Hawkcount.org).

 - High counts: 208 over Omaha 23 Oct 2009, 63 at Branched Oak Lake, Lancaster Co 31 Oct 2019, and 52 over Bellevue, Sarpy Co 22 Oct 2000.

 Winter: Red-tailed Hawks winter statewide but are unevenly distributed.
 CBC data show that they are about five times more numerous per party-hour in the east than in the west.
 Since 2000, the total number counted on Nebraska CBCs has varied from 262 to 550 and over the 115 years of the CBC, birds per party-hour has increased from virtually zero in the 1940s to around 1.0 in 2014.
-Distribution maps for Jan-Feb in eBird (eBird.org) show borealis Red-Tailed Hawks limited to the east and the Platte and North Platte river valleys southward; the only reports in the north and northern Panhandle are 12 Jan 2019 Agate, Sioux Co, 29 Jan 2021 Dawes Co, and 26 Feb 2023 Boone Co.
+Distribution maps for Jan-Feb in eBird (eBird.org, accessed Oct 2023) show borealis Red-tailed Hawks concentrated in the east, the Platte and North Platte river valleys southward, and the northwest.

 It was considered uncommon to rare in the northwest (Rosche 1982) and uncommon to rare in the western Sandhills during winter (Fred Zeillemaker, personal communication).
 Lingle (1989) found it to be the most common Buteo along the lower reaches of the North Platte River, counting 10.8 birds per 100 km of highway, although similar counts in the east in 2013 found 48 in 65 miles (46 per 100 km) in Washington and Burt Cos 13 Jan, and 31 in 67 miles (29 per 100 km) in Dodge Co 6 Jan.
 A roadside survey of wintering hawks in Nemaha Co in 1980-81 and 1981-82 estimated a winter density of 0.28 per square kilometer (Shupe and Collins 1983).